 Guided Outdoor Lessons

 DEC staff and trained volunteers will lead your students on an outdoor exploration of nature.
 These standards-based lessons are taught outdoors, last about 1 ½ hours, and are offered year-round (unless otherwise noted).
 Please plan on a two-hour time frame for your visit to Reinstein Woods, to allow time for arrival, dividing into groups and using the restrooms.

 Grades PreK - 1

 A close-up look at nature, emphasizing the development of exploration skills and wonder at the mysteries in the outdoors.
 Students are encouraged to discover and share the excitement of finding a caterpillar or a chipmunk hole.
-Hands-on, inquiry-based activities help young children to feel comfortable in the outdoors and to appreciate the beauty and fragility of our environment.
+Hands-on, inquiry-based activities help young children to feel comfortable in the outdoors and to appreciate our environment.

 Grades 2 - 8

 An introduction to some New York State wildlife and their habitats.
 Students will search for "clues"- footprints, gnawed trees, and holes- that animals have left and will use these clues to learn about animals' needs, life processes and interrelationships.
 Hands-on, inquiry-based activities and natural objects such as animal pelts and feathers will illustrate wildlife adaptations.

 After searching for "alien" (non-native) plants and animals, students will understand the impact of these invasive species on the environment.
 In-school program and service projects are also available; call for more information.